rsdoiel/antenna/weather.md

 ---

-## SPC - No MDs are in effect as of Wed Jan 29 15:00:02 UTC 2025
+## SPC - No MDs are in effect as of Thu Jan 30 14:10:02 UTC 2025

-date: 2025-01-29, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-01-30, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No Mesoscale Discussions are in effect as of Wed Jan 29 15:00:02 UTC 2025.
+No Mesoscale Discussions are in effect as of Thu Jan 30 14:10:02 UTC 2025.

 <br>